What Are Lucid Dreams?

 Lucid Dreams Research

 Neuroscientists don’t know exactly how and why lucid dreams happen.
 But they have some ideas.

 For one thing, studies have found physical differences in the brains of people who do and don’t have lucid dreams.
 The very front part of the brain, called the prefrontal cortex -- the site of high-level tasks like making decisions and recalling memories -- is bigger in people who have lucid dreams.
 That suggests that folks who are most likely to have lucid dreams tend to be self-reflective types who chew over thoughts in their heads.

-One small study in Germany tracked brain electrical activities in volunteers as they slept.
-Based on measurements taken during the volunteers’ lucid dreaming, the researchers theorized that it may be kind of a “between state” where you aren’t fully lucid but you aren’t quite asleep, either.
+One small study in Germany tracked brain electrical activity in volunteers as they slept.
+Based on these measurements, the researchers say, lucid dreaming may be kind of a “between state” where you aren’t fully awake but not quite asleep, either.